 What credit cards can you pay in cash?

 Can you pay a credit card bill with cash?
-Yes: Most major credit card issuers accept cash to make your credit card payments.
+Yes: Credit card issuers that have ATMs or physical bank branches typically will accept cash for a credit card payment.
 These include Chase, Capital One, Citibank, Discover, Bank of America, Wells Fargo, U.S. Bank.

-How do I pay a bill with cash?
+How do I pay a credit card bill with cash?

 You can typically pay a credit card bill with cash in one of three ways: by visiting the card issuer’s physical location and making a payment, depositing a cash payment at a card issuer’s ATM, or purchasing a money order with cash, then mailing it to the credit card company.